Welcome to today's edition of the Rush 24-7 podcast.

 And so he did.

-And it was in that speech that he referred to his uh white grandmother as a typical white woman.
+And it was in that speech that he referred to his white grandmother as a typical white woman.

-Now, since we're talking about the definition of racism, if you say in a speech about race, that your white grandmother is a typical white woman.
+Now, since we're talking about the definition of racism, if you say in a speech about race that your white grandmother is a typical white woman, is there a belief system undergirding that statement?

-Well, it's an important question because that's where you get to the real heart of racism is it is a belief, a belief in superiority and inferiority and all the things that are attached to it.
+Well, it's an important question because that's where you get to the real heart of racism, is it is a belief, a belief in superiority and inferiority and all the things that are attached to it.

-And he kind of stepped in it, so he had to Explain what he was talking about.
+And he kind of stepped in it, so he had to explain what he was talking about.

 He loved his white grandmother.

-She's typical white woman.
+She's a typical white woman.

 It gives away a lot.

-He said, I can no more disown Reverend Wright than I can disown the black community.
+He also said in that speech, historic race speech, where we lectured to on race, he said, I can no more disown Reverend Wright than I can disown the black community.

 I can no more disown him than I can disown my white grandmother.

-A woman who helped raise me, a woman who sacrificed again and again for me, a woman who loves me as much as she loves anything in the world, but a woman who once confessed her fear of black men who passed by or on the street and who on more than one occasion has uttered racial or ethnic stereotypes and made me cringe.
+A woman who helped raise me, a woman who sacrificed again and again for me, a woman who loves me as much as she loves anything in the world, but a woman who once confessed her fear of black men who passed by her on the street and who on more than one occasion has uttered racial or ethnic stereotypes and made me cringe.

 So he could not disown Reverend Wright, but he threw his grandmother under the bus.

-So but if Senator Obama had no problem with it, why should we?
+So, but if Senator Obama had no problem with it, why should we?

 Anyway, get used to more of this.